zeplin/cli/README.md

 ```
 zeplin connect -p @zeplin/cli-connect-react-plugin
 ```
-You can also fill `plugins` field in [component configuration file](./docs/cli.componentconfigfile.plugins.md) with NPM package names and their custom configuration parameters to execute them without `-p` argument.
+You can also fill `plugins` field in [component configuration file](./docs/cli.componentconfigfile.plugins.md) with npm package names and their custom configuration parameters to execute them without `-p` argument.

 #### Advanced usage
 Specify a custom path for `components.json` file.